T-RC/RCPilotTable/README.md

 source: https://www.modelaviation.com/Club-Field-Safety-Benches

 One day, a fellow pilot pointed out that these tables are difficult for him to use.
 I realized that any table that has crossmembers connecting the legs is inaccessible for a pilot who uses a wheelchair.
 He also explained that a higher working surface would be nice to have.
-A feys days later, I learned from another club member that a lower table surface would be better suited for his needs.
+A few days later, I learned from another club member that a lower table surface would be better suited for his needs.
 I realized that a better table has to height adjustable.
-A web search for an off-the-shelf solution yielded no convincing options and neither did my seach for better open source designs.
+A web search for an off-the-shelf solution yielded no convincing options and neither did my search for better open source designs.
 I decided to come up with my own solution.

 I chose to use linear actuators for the height adjustable legs.
 The rest of the design is driven by this decision.
 The actuators are marketed for use with solar panels, so they are weather resistant and affordable enough at around ~$50 a piece when I purchased them.
 They are however also not very precise, consistent or repeatable in their positioning and additional electronics are required to maintain a level surface and prevent rocking.